 I am a bilingual Canadian (French/English).

-- Adjunct Professor of Cognitive Science (School of Psychology, FASS), Simon Fraser University .
+- Adjunct Professor of Education (Faculty of Education), Simon Fraser University

 - I was a lecturer and then Ast.
 Prof. of Military Psychology and Leadership at the Royal Military College of Canada.
 Amongst other things, I developed a new course on Motivation and Performance Enhancement which was perhaps the first course on the subject ever to draw deeply on cognitive science and AI (including my Ph.D. thesis research).

 - Ph.D. in Cognitive Science.
 University of Birmingham, England.
 My Ph.D. research was part of the the Cognition and Affect project.
 I was jointly supervised by Prof. Aaron Sloman (Computer Science) and Glyn Humphreys (Psychology).
 Prof. Margaret Boden of Sussex University was my external Ph.D. examiner.
 My Ph.D. thesis was on Goal Processing in Autonomous Agents..
 This was a deeply theoretical thesis, involving computer simulation of our AI models of affect.
 It seems to remain the most comprehensive and detailed analysis of goals in the literature.
 It also concluded with suggestions for practical applications.
 These are the foundations of all my subsequent R&D in broad cognitive science.
 You should read it.

 - I was an Honour’s Student of Prof. Claude Lamontagne (himself a 1976 Ph.D. in AI from Edinburgh University).
 My honour’s thesis was A computational investigation of the evolution of vision.
 (See http://www.sfu.ca/~lpb/pubs.html.
 That was a deeply theoretical thesis, my first detailed attempt to apply the designer approach (AI) to very hard problems of cognitive science.